The exercise program for a healthy and pain-free back

 3. Keep moving!

-By exercising or at least moving a lot you reduce the risk of back pain.
+By exercising or at least moving a lot you reduce the risk of back problems.
 There are also special exercises that keep your back in good condition.
 You can do this yourself.
 The practice method of AudioFysio gives you this possibility, in a pleasant and responsible way.

 Start immediately!